Skip to content

 1. Open the Amazon EC2 console.

-3. From the Windows Start menu, complete the following actions:
+3. Choose the Windows Start menu.

-For Windows Server 2008 through Windows Server 2012 R2, open EC2ConfigService Settings.
+For Windows Server versions 2008 through Windows Server 2012 R2, open EC2ConfigService Settings.
 Then, choose the Image tab.

 4. For Administrator Password, choose Random.

-5. Choose Shutdown without Sysprep.
+5. Choose Shutdown without Sysprep, and then choose Yes.

-7. Open the Amazon EC2 console, and then select Instances.
+6. Open the Amazon EC2 console.

-9. Choose Actions, Image, Create image.
+9. Choose Actions, choose Image, and then choose Create image.

 For Image name, enter a name.